usds/us-forms-system/docs/building-a-form/creating-a-form-config-file.md

   // Prefix string to add to the path for each page.
   urlPrefix: '',

+  // For debugging, print the form data to the JavaScript console so you can check for errors it before it's submitted.
+  consoleSubmit: true;

   // The introduction page component.
 To exclude an introduction page, remove this component.
   introduction: IntroductionComponent,